How to build a Web scraper with Node.js

 };

-Find a selector to retrieve data
+Find HTML selectors to extract data

 We now know the part of the page we want to retrieve.
 Let's analyze the page structure to find our selector: